Kent Nagano and the DSO

 The Music Director of the Orchestre symphonique de Montréal and General Music Director of the Hamburg State Opera has since then regularly returned to his Berlin orchestra.
 The recording of Kaija Saariaho’s opera ‘L’amour de loin’ was awarded a Grammy in 2011.

-Highlights of Kent Nagano’s previous seasons in Hamburg were the premiere of Berlioz’ Les Troyens, the world premiere of Hosokawa’s Stilles Meer, Messiaen’s Turangalîla with the Hamburg Ballett and John Neumeier, the premieres of Wagner’s Parsifal and Beethoven’s Fidelio, the „Philharmonische Akademie” – a project in the tradition of musical academies of the 18th/19th century –, as well as the South America Tour with the Hamburg Philharmonic State Orchestra, the premieres of Berg’s Lulu and Strauss’ Frau ohne Schatten and the world premiere of Jörg Widmann’s oratorio ARCHE – composed on the occasion of the inauguration of the Elbphilharmonie in January 2017.
-The live recording of this concert was released on CD by ECM in autumn 2018.
+Highlights in Hamburg were the premiere of Berlioz’ Les Troyens, the world premiere of Toshio Hosokawa’s Stilles Meer, Messiaen’s Turangalîla with the Hamburg Ballet and John Neumeier, the “Philharmonische Akademie” – a project in the tradition of musical academies of the 18th/19th century –, the South America Tour with the Philharmoniker Hamburg, the world premiere of Jörg Widmann’s oratorio ARCHE, composed on the occasion of the inauguration of the Elbphilharmonie in January 2017, and the premieres of Alban Berg’s Lulu and Strauss‘ Frau ohne Schatten.

-A very important period in Nagano’s career was his time as Artistic Director and Chief Conductor of the Deutsches Symphonie-Orchester Berlin, from 2000-2006.
-He performed Schönberg’s Moses und Aron with the orchestra (in collaboration with Los Angeles Opera), and took them to the Salzburg Festival to perform both Zemlinsky’s Der König Kandaules and Schreker’s Die Gezeichneten, as well as to the Festspielhaus Baden-Baden with Parsifal and Lohengrin in productions by Nikolaus Lehnhoff.
-Recordings with the Deutsches Symphonie-Orchester Berlin for Harmonia Mundi include repertoire as diverse as Bernstein’s Mass, Bruckner’s Symphonies Nos.
-3 & 6, Beethoven’s Christus am Ölberge, Wolf Lieder, Mahler’s Symphony No.8 and Schönberg’s Die Jakobsleiter and Friede auf Erden, as well as Brahms’s Symphony No.4 and Schönberg’s Variationen für Orchester Op.31.
-In June 2006, at the end of his tenure with the orchestra, Kent Nagano was given the title Honorary Conductor by members of the orchestra, only the second recipient of this honour in their 60-year history.
-To this day he has a close friendship to the orchestra.
+A very important period in Nagano’s career was his time as Artistic Director and Chief Conductor of the DSO Berlin, from 2000 to 2006.
+He performed Schönberg’s Moses und Aron with the orchestra and took them to the Salzburg Festival as well as to the Festspielhaus Baden-Baden.
+Recordings with the DSO Berlin for harmonia mundi include repertoire as diverse as Bernstein’s Mass, Bruckner’s Symphonies Nos.
+3 and 6, Beethoven’s Christus am Ölberge, Wolf Lieder, Mahler’s Symphony No.8 and Schönberg’s Die Jakobsleiter and Friede auf Erden, as well as Brahms’ Symphony No.4 and Schönberg’s Variationen für Orchester Op.31.